What is CARE?

 CARE engages the campus.
 Through trainings, programs, and awareness campaigns, the professional staff and peer educators of CARE join our partners across campus in education to raise awareness and change the campus environment.

 CARE is a collaboration.
-Our campus partners include University Police, the Office of the Dean of Students, Counseling Center, Health Services, the Women’s Resource Center, and Housing and Residential Life.
+Our campus partners include University Police, the Office of the Dean of Students, Counseling Center, Health Services, the Women’s Resource Center, the LBGTQIA Resource Center and Housing and Residential Life.
 We work collaboratively with the Rape Crisis Center and Domestic Violence Shelter and Services.

 UNCW CARE intervenes on a broad spectrum of violent behaviors, including sexual assault, relationship abuse, stalking and harassment.
 We offer a comprehensive variety of violence prevention and relationship education programs, trainings, and educational campaigns to the UNCW campus.
 We respond to students who have been victimized, as well as those affected by someone else’s experience with abuse or assault, by providing supportive services, including crisis response, individual advocacy and coordination with both on-campus and off-campus resources.